AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 Traffic is briefly disrupted during the image upgrade in cluster configurations.

-**Note:** If ActiveMesh mode is not enabled or you arerunning ActiveMesh 1.0, please open an Aviatrix Support ticket before attempting an upgrade.
+**Note:** If ActiveMesh mode is not enabled or you are running ActiveMesh 1.0, please open an Aviatrix Support ticket before attempting an upgrade.

 To perform a gateway image upgrade:
 #.
 Click on Settings in the Aviatrix Controller main menu and select Maintenance.
 #.
 In the Selective Gateway Upgrade window, select the gateways to be upgraded.
-The system automatically selects the platform Controller current software version and the compatible gateway image version for that software version.
+The system automatically selects the Platform Controller's current software version and the compatible gateway image version for that software version.
 #.
 Click on Image Upgrade.
 You can follow the status in the progress window.
 #.
 Verify the gateway upgrade by reviewing the gateway information in the Current Image Version column.